Level 2 Assistant Training

 We usually run our Forest School Assistant and Leadership courses together which gives you the opportunity to ‘train as a team’ if you desire and make great connections with your cohort peers.

-The theory side of the course will be managed via distance-learning.
-You will be sent all course paperwork and a distance-learning ‘plan of action’ to work through which contains a variety of teaching methods (e.g. video, power point presentations, questions, directed research etc.) You can make a start on this as soon as you book and pay for your place on a chosen course.
+The theory side of the course will be managed via distance-learning, supported by an assigned tutor.
+You will be sent digital access to course paperwork and a distance-learning ‘plan of action’ to work through which contains a variety of teaching methods (e.g. video, power point presentations, questions, directed research etc.)

 What does the training cover?